Jean-005/Cinemavericks_back-end/README.md

 **Bio:**

-This project is an API for a film review aggregation application.
+This project involves creating an API for a film review aggregation platform, which incorporates a comprehensive movie database.
 Users can leave reviews with star ratings on films they have seen and curate lists of films based around any theme of their choosing.
-They can also search movies by genre, director etc.
+Additionally, they have the capability to explore movies by genre, director, and other relevant criteria.

+The motivation behind this project is to foster a dynamic and engaging platform where users can interact with films in a meaningful and personalized manner.

 **Tech Stack:**
 - Java